MackoyS/wildlife-classification/README.md

 With the number of photos that camera traps can take increasing as technology in the field gets better and better, it is more important than ever that NGOs and Research Organizations find ways to keep their scientists and researchers doing what they were hired to do.
 In the Taï National Parks case, they are studying the local Ebola Virus variant to find out how it came to the National Park and how it is transmitted.
 Through this image classification model, researchers will be heading towards a system where they can touch one button and sort through thousands of images accurately.
 This way they will be able to get back to their focus on discovering how Ebola came to be and how it transmits inside of Taï National Park.

 ## Main Findings
 In the analysis of the 16,500+ images, there are three main recommendations found for this project:

-The best model to use is a Convolutional Neural Network.
+1. The best model to use is a Convolutional Neural Network.
-For the Ebola Virus Project, prioritize models on the animal of interest.
+2. For the Ebola Virus Project, prioritize models on the animal of interest.
-For example, create a binary classification for Western Chimpanzees (a common spreader of the local Ebola Virus) and everything else.
+  * For example, create a binary classification for Western Chimpanzees (a common spreader of the local Ebola Virus) and everything else.
-Set a Probability Threshold for Images
+3. Set a Probability Threshold for Images.
-I.e. send tougher images to a trained analyst.
+  * I.e. send tougher images to a trained analyst.

 My final CNN based image classification system has an overall accuracy of 86%.
 This means that if an image is provided to my model, it has an 86% probability of correctly identifying the image.
 As a side note, this breakdown does change between image classes with blank images having a 95% accuracy score for example.